openfoodfacts/openfoodfacts-infrastructure/docs/mongodb.md

 See https://github.com/openfoodfacts/openfoodfacts-server/blob/main/.github/workflows/mongo-deploy.yml script.

 ## Prod instance

-We installed the [MongoDB Community Edition Packages](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-debian/#std-label-debian-package-content) for Debian.
+We installed the [MongoDB Community Edition Packages](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-debian/#std-label-debian-package-content) for Debian in version 4.4.x.

 The configuration file is in `/etc/mongod.conf`.

 * `storage.dbPath` is set to a specific volume: `/mongo/db`
-* `systemLog.LogRotate` is set to `reopen`
+* `systemLog.LogRotate` is set to `reopen` (needed by logrotate)
 * `processManagement.pidFilePath` is set to `"/var/run/mongodb/mongod.pid"`
   (strangely it's not set by default while `/lib/systemd/system/mongod.service` uses this path)